 Chapter: Singapore American School

 Tigard High School

 Chapter: West Greene High School

 In This Issue

-This issue of NEHSXpress focuses on the following—the Common Reader for 2014-2015, the Junior Summer Study program, scholarship announcements, graduation merchandise, project grants, outstanding chapter awards, the annual report, and the announcement of scholarship winners for this year.
-We hope you find all of it useful; please send comments, suggestions, and/or news about your chapter activities to NEHS Director, Dave Wendelin.
+This issue of NEHSXpress includes information on the following topics—welcome to a new Advisory Council member, the Common Reader and Scholarships for 2014-2015, the Intellectual Freedom Challenge competition, highlights from the annual survey, and NEHSXpress for members .
+Please send comments, suggestions, and/or news about your chapter activities to NEHS Director, Dave Wendelin.

 Please welcome Ms. Barbara Krollage, West Islip High School, West Islip, NY, who has joined the Advisory Council (AC).
 Long an active Advisor in her school, Barbara is excited about expanding her efforts to support NEHS in the Eastern Region.
 She joins John Manear from Seton-LaSalle High School in Pittsburgh in this leadership position; given the size of the region, we believe having an additional AC member available will help chapters in that area.
 Ms. Krollage's contact information may be found in the "About NEHS" section of the website if you wish to contact her.

 We will once again be offering up to $25,000 in scholarships for graduating, senior members of NEHS who wish to submit essays written on this year's Common Reader for 2014-2015, Unwind by Neal Shusterman.
 Students wishing to compete for those awards must read the Common Reader and submit an essay based on NEHS-provided prompts.
 The deadline for receipt of the essays will be January 12, 2015; prompts will be posted on November 3, 2014.
 Please plan accordingly.
 More information may be found on the scholarships page.